sonnynomnom/twitch-sql-project/README.md

 # Codecademy SQL Writing Sample

 [Twitch](https://www.twitch.tv) is the world’s leading video platform and community for gamers, with more than 15+ million unique daily visitors.
-In this project, you will be working with two fictional tables that contain Twitch's streaming data and chat room data:
+In this project, you will be working with two fictional tables that contain Twitch's streaming data and chat room data and answering questions about them:

-Streaming data:

-- `stream` table
+- Streaming data is in the `stream` table

-Chat usage data:

-- `chat` table
+- Chat usage data is in the `chat` table

-Each question can be answered using one (or more) queries.
+Each question can be answered using one (or more) SQL queries.
 The answer to the first question is given.
 The rest is for you to figure out.
 Let's get started!

 ---